Back

 How will the recording process work for students on exam day?

-Students will hear audio prompts and record their audio responses in Bluebook, the same application they will use for the multiple-choice and free-response sections of the exam.
+Students will hear audio prompts and record their responses directly in Bluebook, the same application they will use for the multiple-choice and free-response sections of the exam.
+CD players, handheld digital recorders, and the Digital Audio Capture (DAC) app will no longer be used.

 Read more